prashantkh19/Firewall-Engine/README.md

 The developed engine applies encoded rules on any incoming packet.

-    This is part of my project of Logic in Computer Science course at BITS Pilani.
+    This is part of my project of 'Logic in Computer Science' course at BITS Pilani.